paulkarpenko/us-code-ui/uscode/title-20-education/chapter-033-education-of-individuals-with-disabilities.md

 ### Statutory Notes

 #### References in Text
 Public Law 95–134, referred to in subsec. (a)(2), is Pub.
 L. 95–134, Oct.
 15, 1977, 91 Stat.
-1159, as amended.
+1159.
 Provisions relating to consolidation of grants are contained in section 501 of Pub.
 L. 95–134 which is classified to [section 1469a of Title 48](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title48-section1469a&num=0&edition=prelim), Territories and Insular Possessions.

 #### Prior Provisions
 A prior section 1443, Pub.
 L. 91–230, title VI, § 643, as added Pub.
 L. 105–17, title I, § 101, June 4, 1997, 111 Stat.
 118, related to allocation of funds, prior to the general amendment of subchapters I to IV of this chapter by Pub.
 L. 108–446.